JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 Also, be aware that we need to change the logic of the elif statement to make sure that it will skip the json_normalize function if the json file is 404.

 Another interesting thing(not sure why I said interesting), start the BillID from 1 instead of 0, otherwise the screen will shiver to tell you that the API is not working.

+There are a lot of edge cases.
+The memberId may not exist fro every bill.
+So we need to use try and except to catch the error.
+Also there are missing columns, so we set up a desired column list to select the actual columns we have from.
 ```python
 iter = 0
 n = 1